csmeal/balatro-calculator/README.md

+# Simple Calc Mod for Balamod

-How to install:
+## How to Install:

-Balamod must first be installed.
+1. **Install Balamod:** Ensure you have Balamod installed.

-Copy simple_calc.lua into your balamod "mods" directory.
+2. **Copy Files:** Copy `simple_calc.lua` into your Balamod "mods" directory.

-Start Balatro
+3. **Start Balatro:** Launch Balatro.

-When runnning, press the "C" button to enable and disable the score counter
+4. **Enable Score Counter:** While running, press the "C" button to enable or disable the score counter.

-Mod should automatically display the calculated score in the top right.
+5. **View Score:** The mod should automatically display the calculated score in the top right corner of your screen.

+## Note:

-Note:  Random events (lucky cards, etc.) are calculated only once.
-There is no way to know your "average score"
+- **Random Events:** Random events such as lucky cards are calculated only once.
+Therefore, there's no way to determine your "average score."

-Finally, scaling jokers are not yet implemented, and many tests have not yet been completed.
-This is just a prototype.
+- **Prototype:** Please note that this is just a prototype.
+Scaling jokers are not yet implemented, and many tests have not been completed.

-TODO:
+## TODO:

-[] Cleanup Code
+- [ ] Clean up Code
-[] Beautify the output
+- [ ] Beautify the Output
-[] Add scaling jokers
+- [ ] Add Scaling Jokers